al-serebrov/vue-flask-template/README.md

 ## Deploy

-The easiest way to deploy this project to a Virtual Machine is to install there the following tools:
+The easiest way to deploy this project to a Virtual Machine is to install the following tools inside the VM:
 - `git`
 - `docker`
 - `docker-compose`